Do you have a sweet tooth? Do you constantly fight sugar cravings? This keto birthday cake might be the sweet surprise you’re looking for.

 MCTs can be eaten through whole foods such as coconut, or you can get MCTs through supplements.
 However, in whole foods MCTs are mixed with other long-chain fatty acids, so you get smaller doses and don’t get the quick energy boost.

-Perfect Keto MCT Oil Powder in Vanilla only contains MCTs extracted from organic coconuts and, in this recipe, it takes the place of vanilla extract for an incredible keto baking hack.
+Perfect Keto MCT Oil Powder contains MCTs extracted from organic coconuts and, in this recipe, it takes the place of vanilla extract for an incredible keto baking hack.

 For your next celebration, bake this moist, delicious chocolate cake that will keep your carb count low and cravings at bay.

 Thanks to the limited ingredients, limited carbs, and health benefits, this is the perfect cake to make next time you host a birthday, engagement party, or another special occasion.
 Cheers!Print

 This delicious keto birthday cake recipe is low-carb and jam-packed with all the healthy fats you want.